Prais3/Stanford_NLP/XCS224N-A3/README.md

 Good luck with the assignment!
 Remember that you can always submit organized and legible handwritten PDFs instead of typeset documents.

+NOTE: Missing data and run_results_solution files - files too large to push on git